An Alumni and Booster Guide to NCAA Rules and Regulations

 - Pay in whole or in part registration fees associated with summer sports camps for a specific prospect?
 NO

 - Provide cash or the use of a vehicle to the prospect or student-host on his/her official visit to campus?
 NO

 - Be involved in the on-campus entertainment of a prospect and his/her parents during an official visit?
 NO

 - Continue established family relationships with friends and neighbors who have prospective student-athletes in their family?
 YES, provided you engage in normal activities with these friends and do not attempt to recruit the prospect.

 - Offer assistance to members of the athletic staff who are recruiting in your community?
-YES
+NO

 - Discuss summer employment arrangements with a prospect after s/he has signed a National Letter of Intent?
 NO; such arrangements need to occur through the athletics department and not directly between the booster and the PSA

 Contact with Enrolled Student-Athletes